-All the measurement equipment had to be mounted and connected on the vehicle in secure and reliable way, since the vehicle was operational.
-Several sensors had to be mounted below the chassis and also on the unstrung mass and suspension components.
-The acquisition system had to be powered off shore.
-While Dewesoft enables direct power supply from the vehicle low voltage system, for the most sensitive measurements Dewesoft battery source was used, not to introduce any line noise from low quality vehicle power supply or portable power converters.
+All the measurement equipment had to be mounted and connected on the vehicle in a secure and reliable way since the vehicle was operational.
+Several sensors had to be mounted below the chassis and also on the unsprung mass and suspension components.
+The acquisition system had to be powered offshore.
+While Dewesoft enables direct power supply from the vehicle low voltage system, for the most sensitive measurements Dewesoft battery source was used, not to introduce any line noise from low-quality vehicle power supply or portable power converters.

 Elaphe now has a much better understanding of the most problematic frequencies and working points that need to be addressed on the motor level.
 They also discovered issues on vehicles, that need to be addressed in order to improve customer experience.
 The measurements enabled Elaphe to set the guidelines on how to address the NVH issues, they have already resolved many of them and are working on the remaining.

-This overall test gave them confidence in product quality and an advantage in communication with customers, since they can present viability of their solutions, and all the improvements that were identified and already performed.
-It also places Elaphe in better position in the in-wheel market as development partner due to obtained know how on the system level.
+This overall test gave them confidence in product quality and an advantage in communication with customers since they can present the viability of their solutions, and all the improvements that were identified and already performed.
+It also places Elaphe in a better position in the in-wheel market as development partner due to obtained know how on the system level.